dfinity/ICRC-1/standards/ICRC-2/README.md

 ### icrc2_approve

-Entitles the `spender` to transfer an additional token `amount` on behalf of the caller from account `{ owner = caller; subaccount = from_subaccount }`.
+The caller creates an approval with an account `{ owner = caller; subaccount = from_subaccount }` with an amount for a `spender`.
-The number of transfers the `spender` can initiate from the caller's account is unlimited as long as the total amounts and fees of these transfers do not exceed the allowance.
+The ledger creates a new approval with the approval-transaction-block-id as the approval-id with the `amount` and `expires_at`.
+The ledger creates a new entry in the approvals-map: `Map<(Account,Spender,ApprovalId), Approval{expires_at: args.expires_at, available_allowance: args.amount}>`.
+When the expires_at field is set, the ledger cancels the approval-id at the expiration time and any remaining/unspent allowance of that approval allowance expires.
 The caller does not need to have the full token `amount` on the specified account for the approval to succeed, just enough tokens to pay the approval fee.
-The `spender`'s allowance for the account increases or decreases by the `amount` depending on the sign of the `amount` field.
-If the `expires_at` field is not null, the ledger resets the approval expiration time to the specified value.

 The ledger SHOULD reject the request if the caller is the same principal as the spender (no self-approvals allowed).

-The ledger MAY cap the total allowance if it becomes too large (for example, larger than the total token supply).
-For example, if there are only 100 tokens, and the ledger receives two approvals for 60 tokens for the same `(account, principal)` pair, the ledger may cap the total allowance to 100.

 ```candid "Methods" +=
 icrc2_approve : (ApproveArgs) -> (variant { Ok : nat; Err : ApproveError });